danieljohnson18/danieljohnson18/README.md

 ### Hi there ✨, I am Daniel Arikawe

 ### A Senior Frontend Engineer (Web and Mobile) with a passion for crafting beautiful, pixel-perfect, and fully functional user interfaces.
-I have five years of experience building large-scale frontend web applications.
+Five years of experience building large-scale frontend web applications.

 - 🤝 Reach out to collaborate on Frontend Projects (Web and Mobile)